skroutz/skroutz-analytics-woocommerce/README.md

 * Integrates the ecommerce data (transactions and revenue) generated during an order.

 ## Installation

+The plugin is available from the [Wordpress plugin repo][11].

+#### Wordpress (recommended)

+1. Login to your wordpress admin panel
+2. Navigate to `Plugins > Add New`
+3. Search for `skroutz analytics woocommerce`
+4. Install the plugin, authored by skroutz
+5. Activate the plugin through the Plugins menu in WordPress admin.
+6. Set the `Shop Account ID` to the plugin's settings.

+#### Manual

 1. Download the plugin file to your computer and unzip it.
 2. Upload the unzipped plugin folder to your WordPress installation’s `wp-content/plugins/` directory.
 3. Activate the plugin through the Plugins menu in WordPress admin.